The Best Small Combi Boiler Models [2022 Update]

 Table of Contents

-They might sound like the same thing, but in the case of boilers, small and compact mean two different things.
+They might sound like the same thing, but in the case of boilers, a small boiler and a compact boiler mean two different things.

-You’ll need to determine whether you need a compact boiler before reading the rest of the guide.
+So, you’ll need to determine whether you need a compact boiler, a small boiler, or one that’s both small and compact before reading the rest of the guide.

-Remember, each boiler is spec’d based on flow rate and CHW (central heating output) in KW.
-If you have more than the average number of radiators for your property size, or regularly run taps/showers at the same time, you’ll want DHW (domestic hot water) and CHW at the high end.
+Simply put, each boiler is sized based on flow rate and CHW (central heating output) in kW.
+If you have more than the average number of radiators for your property size, or regularly run taps/showers at the same time, you’ll want DHW (domestic hot water) and CHW on the high end.

 The Best Small Boiler Manufacturers

-There are literally dozens of boilers brands being supplied in the UK.
-That just adds to the confusion, as a suitable small boiler could be £400 from one manufacturer (price for the boiler only), and £800 or more from another.
+There are literally dozens of boiler brands available in the UK.
+That just adds to the confusion, as a suitable small boiler could cost £400 from one manufacturer (boiler cost only), and £800 or more from another.

-Typically, the difference in price is going to be down to a few things, including:
+Typically, the difference in price boils down to these factors: